Alternate Blood Hunter

 You use the power of blood magic to drive out the influence

 of extraplanar creatures.
-As a bonus action on your turn, you can choose one willing creature within 30 feet that can hear you that is currently charmed, frightened, or being magically controlled, and instantly end one of the above effects on it.
+As a bonus action on your turn, you can choose one willing creature within 30 feet that can hear you that is Charmed, Frightened, or magically controlled, and instantly end one of the above effects on it.

-If the creature that inflicted this condition on the target
+If the creature that inflicted this condition is also within

 Sacrificial Offering